eguomin/diSPIMFusion/README.md

 The preprocessing includes several operations on the raw dada at low level to facilitate the further fusion of the images.
 Additionally, if the data are acquired in a stage-scan mode [[4]](#4), the raw images need to be deskewed to corrrect the distortion and converted to regular lightsheet-scan images.

 As an example, we provide [a ImageJ macro code](https://github.com/eguomin/diSPIMFusion/blob/master/diSPIM_Preprocessing.ijm) along with [a reference](https://github.com/eguomin/diSPIMFusion/blob/master/diSPIM_Preprocessing_Referrence.pdf) for preprocesing diSPIM raw data acquired by LabVIEW control software.
-The macro provide ImageJ based user interface, involving:
+The macro provides ImageJ-based user interface, including:

 - Background subtraction.
 - Deskewing: optionally for stage-scan data.